EIN 82-0576380

 Program areas at Unite-La

-PUBLIC POLICY: The Policy team at UNITE-LA makes sure our local and state leaders are putting the needs of the unserved and underserved first and do so by continuing long-standing and building new partnerships with business organizations to mobilize private sector leaders on critical issues impacting the wellbeing of the communities where they conduct business.
-Policy works around topics such as early childcare and education, immigration, opportunity youth and many others to ensure business leaders are not only aware but can also be part of the solution to key, societal issues so that all youth have an opportunity to succeed in life.
+PUBLIC POLICY: The Policy team at UNITE-LA makes sure our local and state leaders prioritize the needs of the unserved and underserved and do so by continuing long-standing and building new partnerships with business organizations to mobilize private sector leaders on critical issues impacting the wellbeing of the communities where they conduct business.
+Policy works around topics such as early childcare and education, immigration, opportunity youth and many others to ensure business leaders are not only aware but also can also be part of the solution to key, societal issues so that all youth have an opportunity to succeed in life.
+UNITE-LA's policy agenda, entitled "A Coordinated System from Cradle to Career in California," can be found here: httpswwwunitelacom2022policyagenda

 Systems Changes including L.A.
-Compact and K-16 Collaborative: L.A.
+Compact, K-16 Collaborative, and LA-DEAL: L.A.
 Compact - Since 2008, UNITE-LA has convened the L.A.
 Compact, a bold commitment to close the education and workforce gaps caused by systemic inequities and racism.
 Recognizing that no single institution alone can solve our most pressing, complex education and workforce challenges, the L.A.
 Compact brings together the region's most prominent leaders to collectively lead transformative change.
 Our unique role as an intermediary allows us to build consensus among diverse stakeholders through collaborative strategies, creating more sustainable and scalable education and workforce solutions.
 K-16 Collaborative - The L.A.
 Region K-16 Collaborative is a collective effort to close racial and gender attainment gaps in postsecondary education and employment in L.A.
-County, starting with a focus on streamlined pathways to health care, engineering, and computer science careers.
-Following a state grant award last August to launch the Collaborative, UNITE-LA is working with West Ed and a stewardship group of cross-sector partners to guide a sub-grant award process is allocating $13.9 million across five sub-regions of L.A.
+County, starting with a focus on streamlined pathways to health care, engineering and computer science careers.
+Following a state grant award last August to launch the Collaborative, UNITE-LA is working with West Ed and a stewardship group of cross-sector partners to guide a sub-grant award process that is allocating $13.9 million across five sub-regions of L.A.
 County.
 These regional partnerships will coalesce K-12, higher ed, workforce and community partners around a shared plan to accelerate degree attainment in high-growth fields for students of color.
+LA-DEAL - The Los Angeles Digital Equity Action League (LA DEAL), the California Public Utilities Commission (CPUC) designated Regional Broadband Consortium for L.A.
+County, is committed to eliminating the digital divide by addressing the related challenges.
+LA DEAL is a collaborative, community-driven consortium working to assess and tackle broadband gaps that exist in communities across L.A.
+County.

 Grants made by Unite-La